anebz/cloud/Accreditations/aws_developer_associate.md

 > Consistency and throughput

-Read operations can be query, scan or GetItem.
+Consistency only applies to read operations, which can be query, scan or GetItem.
 These return all attributes by default: to get just some, use a projection expression.
 For fetching multiple items in a single API call, use BatchGetItem.

 1 RCU = 1 strongly consistent read/s, or 2 eventually consisteny read/s for an item up to 4kb in size.
 For larger files, additional RCU units are necessary.
 Strongly consistent reads consume twice the RCU as eventually consisten reads.